Sustainable through Sweden: 20 stops in Småland & Öland

 Of course they wanted to!

-After all, they have been taking their bus to Scandinavia on holiday for 10 years.
-In this blog, Madeleine reports on her trip through the two regions, which are just as picturesque as Astrid Lindgren's stories promise:
+After all, they've been vacationing in their bus to Scandinavia for 10 years.
+In this blog, Madeleine reports on her journey through the two regions, which are every bit as picturesque as Astrid Lindgren's stories promise:

-20 stops on a journey through nature, beautiful towns and unique production sites.
+20 stops on a journey through nature, beautiful villages and unique production sites.

-Ahoy, we are Madeleine, Benjamin and our little son.
-Come and join us on our sustainable trip to southern Sweden!
+Ahoy, we're Madeleine, Benjamin, and our little son.
+Come along and join us on our sustainable trip to southern Sweden!
 Perhaps our report will inspire you to plan your next vacation in Småland and Öland?
-We hope you have fun!
+We hope you enjoy it!

 1. Arrival & Preparation

-“For the travel report, you should know that we were only on the road for a week and we would recommend that you plan at least 2 weeks if you want to see everything.
+"For the travel report, you should know that we were only on the road for a week, and we recommend planning at least two weeks if you want to see everything.
 And that leads to our first tip for sustainable travel: the principle of slow travel.
-Slow travel allows you, for example, to plan your purchases in advance, always use up food and get to know the local nature and culture much better.”
+Slow travel allows you, for example, to plan your shopping, always use up all your food, and get to know the local nature and culture much better."

-On June 31, 2023, the time has finally come, the journey begins!
+On June 31, 2023, the journey finally begins!
 But we still have a lot to do:

-- Our preparation for long car journeys always starts with an inspection of our VW T6 in the workshop.
+- Our preparation for long car journeys always begins with a service for our VW T6 at the workshop.
 Safety first!

 - Then we work through our shopping list.
-This includes, for example, cartridges for the gas cooker, fresh fruit and vegetables, lots of snacks and food that will keep for a long time even in warm temperatures in the car.
+This includes, for example, cartridges for the gas stove, fresh fruit and vegetables, plenty of snacks, and food that will keep well even in warm temperatures in the car.

 - We pack as little luggage as possible.
-This has two advantages: we don't have to move things around so much and we use less fuel.
-All of our bathroom products fit into a travel tin in the felt holder on the back seat.
-We use a "shower bar" for shampoo and shower gel, and we also replace toothpaste, sunscreen, conditioner and washing-up liquid with solid products.
+This has two advantages: We don't have to move around as much, and we use less fuel.
+All our toiletries fit into a travel case in the felt holder on the back seat.
+We use a "shower bar" for shampoo and shower gel, and we've also replaced toothpaste, sunscreen, conditioner, and dish soap with solid products.

-- We all have our own water bottle, which we refill whenever we have the opportunity.
-I can also highly recommend a travel kettle and a mug that you always have with you so that you don't have to use coffee-to-go cups.
-Another tip for at home: I bought myself a favorite mug with a carabiner and have gotten into the habit of never leaving the house without it.
+- We all have our own water bottles, which we refill whenever we have the chance.
+I also highly recommend a travel kettle and a mug that you always carry with you to avoid using coffee-to-go cups.
+Another tip for home: I bought myself a favorite mug with a carabiner and have gotten into the habit of never leaving the house without it.

-- This time we filled a casserole dish with vegan lasagna and whatever vegetables we had left over and just took it with us.
-We wrapped our bread in wax paper, which we reused during the trip when we needed to take opened food with us.
+- This time, we filled a casserole dish with vegan lasagna and whatever vegetables we had left over and simply brought it along.
+We wrapped our sandwiches in wax paper, which we reused during the trip whenever we needed to bring opened food.

 And then we were off.
-We decided to travel by ferry because we didn't want to travel long distances in one go with our little son.
-We spent the first night in Malmö and this is where the adventure in Sweden towards Småland and Öland began.
+We decided to travel by ferry, as we didn't want to drive such long distances in one go with our young son.
+We spent the first night in Malmö, and this is where our adventure through Sweden began, heading towards Småland and Öland.

 2. Ikea Museum in Älmhult

-When looking for sustainable trends and developments in Sweden, one topic was immediately obvious: the furniture business.
-Because somehow the Swedes manage to make everything look pretty and tasteful, while at the same time being sustainably minimalist and long-lasting!
-So we made our first stop at the IKEA Museum in Älmhult.
+In our search for sustainable trends and developments in Sweden, one topic immediately struck us as obvious: the furniture business.
+Because somehow the Swedes manage to make everything look pretty and tasteful, while also being sustainably minimalist and long-lasting!
+So, our first stop was the IKEA Museum in Älmhult.

-“We still have some of the furniture from our youth rooms in our apartment and have also furnished our children's room with the Trofast shelf.
+"We still have some furniture from our childhood bedrooms in our apartment, and we also furnished our children's room with the Trofast shelving unit.
 It always looks tidy.
-We painted it white and stuck little wooden signs on it so that you know what's in the toy boxes.”
+We painted it white and stuck little wooden signs on it so everyone knows what's in the toy boxes."

-Since we were interested in the detailed history of IKEA's founding, we brought an employee to our side who patiently answered our questions.
-This IKEA store is the first that ever existed and shows the development of furniture over the years.
-What is particularly exciting is that you can also see the original designs here.
-Our son was able to discover things on every corner, scan barcodes, touch and get to know materials.
+Since we were interested in learning more about IKEA's founding story, we asked an employee who patiently answered our questions.
+This IKEA store is the first ever to exist and showcases the evolution of furniture over the years.
+What's particularly exciting is that you can also see the original designs here.
+Our son was able to discover things around every corner, scan barcodes, and touch and learn about the materials.

-We spent a lot of time in the “Democratic Design” part of the main exhibition.
-This is about IKEA’s philosophy, including: How do we reconcile sustainability and affordability?
+We spent a particularly long time in the "Democratic Design" section of the main exhibition.
+This section explores IKEA's philosophy, including how we reconcile sustainability and affordability.

-Together with form, function and quality, these are the five guiding principles of product development.
-This exhibition deals, among other things, with the use of recycled plastic and other materials that can reduce the ecological footprint of furniture.
-Since we are very interested in this aspect, we spoke to a museum employee about it in detail.
+Together with form, function, and quality, these are the five guiding principles of product development.
+This exhibition explores, among other things, the use of recycled plastic and other materials that can reduce the ecological footprint of furniture.
+Since we are passionate about this aspect, we spoke in detail with a museum employee.

-The exhibitions in the museum change regularly, so you can come back every year and see the developments.
-There are always recycling collections - be sure to keep your eyes open!
+The museum's exhibitions change regularly, so you can come back every year to see the latest developments.
+There are always recycling collections—be sure to keep an eye out!

-My personal highlight was visiting the museum shop, which offers many unique gift ideas that you will hardly find in any other IKEA worldwide.
-Here we took a pleasant break from the car journey and learned a lot.
-Our latest travel acquisition is a rainbow-colored IKEA bag, which we will use from now on to transport our BRACENET nets.
-We also plan to use it to collect waste should we come across any.
+My personal highlight was visiting the museum shop, which offers many unique gift ideas that you'll hardly find at any other IKEA store worldwide.
+We took a pleasant break from the car ride here and learned a lot along the way.
+Our latest travel acquisition is a rainbow-colored IKEA bag, which we'll use from now on to transport our BRACENET nets.
+We also plan to use it to collect trash, should we encounter any.

 You can then enjoy a meal with your family in the in-house restaurant.
 By the way, in addition to the well-known dishes, there are now also vegan versions – have you heard of the Plantbullar?

-For anyone who loves vegan and gluten-free treats and can't get enough of Swedish design at IKEA, we recommend the lovingly decorated Muff Café.
-The owner prepares many of the delicacies on offer personally at the counter.
-We love discovering the countries we travel to through their flavors and in this café you can get a first impression of Sweden with regional ingredients and herbs.
-We ate our way through the menu and can really recommend all of the dishes on the small menu.
+For anyone who loves vegan and gluten-free treats and can't get enough of Swedish design at IKEA, we highly recommend the lovingly decorated Muff Café.
+The owner personally prepares many of the delicacies on offer at the counter.
+We love discovering the countries we travel to through their flavors, and in this café, you can get a first taste of Sweden with regional ingredients and herbs.
+We ate our way through the menu and can truly recommend every dish on the small menu.
 We were able to romp around in the garden with our son and felt very welcome here.
-The 207 positive Google reviews were right - be sure to make a little detour here.
+The 207 positive Google reviews were right – be sure to stop by.

-With our little car fan on board, we of course had to visit the Bilkyrkogården Kyrkö Mosse car cemetery.
-This was once a scrapyard that Åke Danielsson operated from 1940 to 1991 and then left.
-But the vehicles remained.
+With our little car enthusiast on board, we naturally had to visit the Bilkyrkogården Kyrkö Mosse car cemetery.
+It was once a scrapyard that Åke Danielsson operated from 1940 to 1991 and then abandoned.
+But the vehicles remain.

 Today, nature is literally reclaiming everything here.
-Lots of plants, even trees, are growing out of old, moss-covered vehicles.
-We took a break, transported ourselves to another time and imagined what the vehicles once looked like.
-During a walk in the forest, with rays of sunlight shining through the trees, we captured some wonderful images and thoroughly enjoyed our time.
-Our little man could get into almost every vehicle and didn't want to leave.
+Plants, even trees, grow out of old, moss-covered vehicles.
+We took a break, transported ourselves back in time, and imagined what the vehicles once looked like.
+During a walk in the forest, with rays of sunlight filtering through the trees, we captured some wonderful motifs and thoroughly enjoyed our time.
+Our little man was able to get into almost every vehicle and didn't want to leave.

-It's a shame that there is so much junk in nature - but it's also fascinating to see how nature reclaims its habitat.
+It's a shame that there is so much junk in nature - but it's also fascinating to see how nature is reclaiming its habitat.

 3. Muff Café